CamilaVHeuer/portfolio-database/e-commerce-project/README.md

 - **transactions.sql**
   Demonstrates transaction management for order creation and stock updates, including examples of commit and rollback to ensure data integrity during order processing.

+- **_sharding_simulation.sql_**
+  Manual sharding experiment: Added the country attribute to the customer table and generated shards by region (Americas and Europe) for similar distributed databases.

+  - The `customers` table is split into two shards (`customers_america`, `customers_europe`) based on country.
+  - Example of a unified query using `UNION` to simulate a distributed scenario.

+- **_cache_simulation.sql_**
+  In this experiment, two caching approaches (temporary and persistent) are simulated to optimize queries in an e-commerce.

+  Option A: Cache with Temporary Tables

+  - A temporary table (cache_top_products) is created to store the TOP 5 best-selling products.
+  - The table is then reused across multiple queries (e.g., analyzing customers who purchased these products).
+    This reduces the cost of recalculating heavy metrics in every single query.

+  Option B: Cache with Persistent Table

+  - A persistent table (cache_top_products) is created, which remains in the database beyond the current session.
+  - The table content is refreshed periodically (e.g., every 10 minutes or 1 hour) using a TRUNCATE followed by an INSERT ...
+SELECT query that recalculates the TOP 5.
+  - It includes a last_updated column with an automatic timestamp, which allows tracking when the cache was last refreshed.
+  - This approach is closer to a real production scenario, since it avoids recalculating in real time and ensures fast responses for frequent queries (e.g., showing the best-selling products on the homepage).
+  - Cache refreshing can be further optimized using MySQL EVENTS (task scheduling inside the database engine), which would keep the cache updated automatically without manual intervention.
+This is a topic I plan to explore further as part of my learning journey.

+These experiments are not mandatory, but they illustrate common techniques in large projects where performance is key.

 ## How to Use